Mercedes-Benz G-Class: G 63

-In addition to the performance increases over the standard G 550 with the AMG model, the G 63 also features AMG-developed suspension, larger red brake calipers and perforated brake discs, AMG-specific transmission modes, radiator grille, flared wheel arches, striking side pipes on the exhaust system, and wider wheels up to 22-inches in diameter.
+In addition to the performance increases over the G 500/G 550, the G 63 also features AMG-developed suspension, larger red brake calipers and perforated brake discs, AMG-specific transmission modes, radiator grille, flared wheel arches, striking side pipes on the exhaust system, and wider wheels up to 22-inches in diameter.
 The model features distinct front and rear fascias and body styling, as well as an AMG-specific interior with a standard AMG Performance steering wheel with flattened bottom.

-AMG G 63 Edition 1
+G 63 Edition 1

-To commemorate the launch of the second-generation G-63, Mercedes-AMG released the Edition 1 special edition at market launch.
+To commemorate the launch of the second-generation G 63 in 2023, Mercedes-AMG released the Edition 1 special edition at market launch.
 The special model features Designo Night Black Magno paint with contrasting matte Graphite Grey sports stripes along the vehicle sides, a decorative red stripe on the exterior mirrors, and Night Package featuring gloss black trim and accents.
 The Edition 1 also features matte black 22-inch forged wheels with red-painted rim flanges and a cross-spoke design, as well as red accents throughout the interior.

-AMG G 63 Trail Package
+G 63 Trail Package

 The optional AMG Trail Package can be specified for the G 63 model only, offering greater off-road capability and styling.
 The package adds softer settings for the adaptive dampers to enhance off-road driving and maneuverability.
 20-inch wheels with five sets of twin spokes and all-terrain tires are part of the package.
 A black skid plate and mud flaps behind the rear wheels are fitted to the body.